 In traditional games, you buy the game – you play it.
 As you play, you find and discover weapons, gear, and other items within the game.
 Then you use this equipment to fight, defend yourself, etc. What happens when you stop playing the game?

 You no longer need those items or weapons you found or purchased.
-All the work you put into the game, the assets you have are now meaningless.
+All the work you put into the game, and the assets you have are now meaningless.
 You can’t use them in another game, and you can’t sell them either because they are not your property.

 Examples of traditional games and how they work